Psyche607/Shell_Load-powder-measure/README.md

 - 1x Power Supply min 12V 1A with Plug 5,2x2,1
 - 1x calibration weight (5g / 10g / 20g it is relevent what you choose, everything will work),

+4. Make a SHIELD for Arduino
 THE SHIELD: https://aisler.net/p/MCQLSMDE

+5. Upload the firmware from this site.

+6. Screw everything :)

 SCREWS: